openclimatefix/website/src/posts/2020-08-18-linked-data-energy-sys.md

 We’re very keen to ensure the ‘linked web of energy data’ is compatible with the National Digital Twin, to make it easy to build a ‘twin’ that includes the energy system and the built environment.

-## Data portals
+## Data portals (Flexr, ESO Data Portal, etc.)

-* Such as Electralink Flexr & ESO Data Portal & ESO’s new data platform (described in the [ESO’s RIIO-2 Business Plan](https://www.nationalgrideso.com/our-strategy/business-planning-riio/riio-2-final-business-plan))

-* The ambition would be to work with Flexr & ESO & others to ensure the ‘common technical language’ is capable of expressing all the concepts these portals need to express, and then to help these portals expose metadata using the ‘common technical language’.
+The ambition would be to work with Flexr & ESO & others to ensure the ‘common technical language’ is capable of expressing all the concepts these portals need to express, and then to help these portals expose metadata using the ‘common technical language’.

 ## [Common Information Model (CIM)](https://en.wikipedia.org/wiki/Common_Information_Model_(electricity))